kostantinoss/promctl/README.md

 # promctl
-A simple client written in Go and Cobra for querying Prometheus
+A simple client written in Go and Cobra for querying Prometheus.
+The goal of this project was to practice my Go skills and get familiar woth cobra.

 Before you begin, make sure you have GOPTH/bin added to your PATH Next compile and install